 Bottom Layer.
 Line the bottom of a 13×9-inch baking dish with a single layer of cookies (it’s okay if they overlap slightly).
 Use the deepest 13×9 you own.

 Layer sliced bananas over the top.
-I used 6 medium size bananas, and they covered the bottom so you couldn’t see any cookies (about 2 layers worth of banana slices).
+I used 6 medium size bananas, and cover the bottom so you don’t see any cookies (about 2 layers worth of banana slices).

 Pudding Filling.
 In a mixing bowl, combine cream cheese with sweetened condensed milk.
 Beat until creamy, with no clumps!
 Add in pudding mixture, and milk, and beat again for several minutes, scraping down the sides of the bowl as needed.